Turmoil has engulfed the Galactic Republic. The taxation of trade routes to outlying star systems is in dispute.

 Funnily enough, the Expanded Universe material sees Sebulba becoming a positively heroic figure as the Empire begins to crack down on podracing and sports in general.

-Parental Substitute: Rather sadly, Watto is the closest thing young Anakin has to a father figue.
-Though he STILL does occasionally discipline him and Shmi like any average slave owner would, from what we get to see he is genuinely fond of the mother and son, treats them well, and was genuinely sad to see Anakin go.
-On top of all that, he would not sell Shmi until he was certain that her new master was a kind man that give her a good and happy life.
-Word Of God does state that Watto generally treats his slaves much better than most other masters.
+Parental Substitute: Rather sadly, Watto is the closest thing young Anakin has to a father figure.
+Though he still does occasionally discipline him and Shmi like any average slave owner would, from what we get to see he is genuinely fond of the mother and son, treats them well, and was genuinely sad to see Anakin go.
+On top of all that, he would not sell Shmi until he was certain that her new master was a kind man that would give her a good and happy life (sure enough, when he does sell her off before the sequel, her new master promptly freed and then married her).
+Word of God does state that Watto generally treats his slaves much better than most other masters.

 When Qui-Gon comes in, he takes on this role for Anakin.

 Prevent The War: Chancellor Valorum sent Qui-Gon and Obi Wan to try and stop the situation on Naboo from escalating.

 Power Levels: The infamous "midichlorian count" for measuring Force talent.